Passato prossimo

-In earlier lessons, we looked at how to use direct object pronouns like me, you, him, her.
-However, when referring to a person introduced by the preposition a ("to"), you cannot use those direct pronouns.
-Instead, you need a different set: the indirect object pronouns.
+In earlier lessons, we explored how to use direct object pronouns such as me, you, him, her to replace nouns that directly receive the action of the verb.
+However, in Italian, when you are referring to someone who is introduced by the preposition a (meaning to), you cannot use these direct pronouns.
+Instead, Italian uses a different set of pronouns called indirect object pronouns.
+These pronouns indicate to or for whom an action is done, and mastering them is crucial for sounding natural in Italian.

 Do un regalo a Luca.